cme212/course/syllabus.md

 ## Description
 This course emphasizes the design of robust, performant, portable, and extensible code.

 The course will work from the C++ programming language.
 Students will work on a variety of programming projects, from small data transformation utilities to more complex and scalable systems.
 Along the way, students will learn to use a variety of practicable tools useful for software design.
 Perhaps most importantly, students will get a clearer picture of how to piece together the right tools and approaches to solve a given problem.

 Complexity will be managed through abstraction;
 analytical tools will evaluate the efficiency of different design choices.

+### Format
 The class has several lectures each week, in addition to weekly assignments.
 The assignments alternate between short-answer Q/A and more involved programming projects.

 You can expect to work hard and be challenged by this course, but your effort can really pay off.
 Students anecdotally report that CME 212 often greatly impacts what they are able to accomplish during their summer internships.